 Our Best Dog Food Picks for Labrador Puppies

 This food is specially formulated for your Labrador puppy and is designed to start them off on the right track regarding a healthy diet.
 This food contains superfood enhancements that are important to their development.
 It is made with real lamb protein and also contains vital omega fatty acids that promote a healthy coat and skin.

 - It is a natural recipe that includes real fruits, vegetables, and protein

 - Nutrient-rich food that is easily digestible

 - It contains a probiotic blend to help with digestive health

 - It supports lean nutrition and strong muscles

 This food is specifically designed to meet the nutritional requirements of your Labrador puppy and encourages healthy growth and development.
 It is suitable for puppies from 8 weeks old to 15 months.
-It provides them with the appropriate amounts of protein, calcium, and phosphorus to encourage a healthy weight as they develop into young adult dogs.
+It provides them with the appropriate amounts of protein, calcium, and phosphorous to encourage a healthy weight as they develop into young adult dogs.

 - Specifically designed to meet the nutritional needs of Labrador puppies

 - It supports a healthy digestive system

 - Includes Vitamins E and C as well as lutein and taurine